Live Ethereum Price Chart

 What Drives the Ethereum Price?

 - Network usage and gas fees — Higher transaction volume and DeFi activity drive gas fees, which burn ETH via EIP-1559.
 Periods of high network usage make ETH deflationary, reducing circulating supply and supporting price.
+During the Iran war, gas fees spiked as users rushed to reposition DeFi holdings, which temporarily increased the burn rate and reduced net ETH issuance.

 Ethereum vs Bitcoin — Comparison